uadmin/uadmin-docs/dapi.rst

 """""""""""""""""""
 `Back to Top (Model Methods)`_

 APIPostQueryAdd controls the data API's post query for add commands.
+The purpose of this model function is that after you send XHR request to the server given an assigned model using add command, it will execute the process in the APIPostQueryAdd function only if the communication with the web server is successful.
+By default, APIPostQueryAdd returns **false**.

 Structure: